 In light of the precautions around the COVID-19 virus, this seminar will now be offered entirely online.
 A weblink will be provided to registrants prior to the event.

-With major uncovering of underpayments in corporate Australia throughout 2019, NSW Labor Lawyers launches its CLE program with a focus on how employees can pursue and employers can avoid underpayment in Australia.
+With major uncovering of underpayments in corporate Australia throughout 2019, NSW Labor Lawyers is hosting a seminar with a focus on how employees can pursue and employers can avoid underpayment in Australia.

 What are the avenues for an employee to pursue their entitlements in Australia?
 What are the additional penalties and protections that were put in place over the last year?
 On the eve of a new Senate inquiry into underpayments, what are the likely procedural reforms that we will see in underpayment law, and what future for the criminalisation of wage theft?
 And for employers, what avenues are there to monitor compliance with wage laws, and resolve underpayment issues in the workplace early to avoid damage to corporate reputation and future liability?